Movable Ink Continues Global Expansion with New Hires Across Germany - NewsBreak

 Movable Ink Continues Global Expansion with New Hires Across Germany

-Movable Ink, the leading software company powering personalized content for the world’s largest brands, announced strategic new hires to aid in the company’s expansion and support its fast-growing client base across Germany, Austria and Switzerland, including Franziska Vielmeier as Associate Director, Partnerships, Yannik Kottusch as Strategic Account Director and Lara Bröckelt as Senior Account Executive.aithority.com
+Three new additions are expanding the DACH team for the leading content personalization software company.
+Movable Ink, the leading software company powering personalized content for the world’s largest brands, announced strategic new hires to aid in the company’s expansion and support its fast-growing client base across Germany, Austria and Switzerland, including Franziska Vielmeier as Associate Director, Partnerships, Yannik Kottusch as Strategic Account Director and Lara Bröckelt as Senior Account Executive.martechseries.com

 Comments / 0